 There aren’t words eloquent enough for me to use to truly try and explain my insane love for this little man.
 He’s captivated my whole soul!
 His bedroom is my favorite room in the house.
 For many reasons.

-We remodeled it before we knew who you were, how old you were, what you’d look like, what gender you were.
+I remodeled it before I knew who you were, how old you were, what you’d look like, what gender you were.
 People poured their prayers over this room, this house, this family, YOU!
-We wrote scriptures on your walls from friends and family near and far.
+I wrote scriptures on your walls from friends and family near and far.
 I remember laying on the floor toward the end of the construction and just cried.
 The sun was beaming in.
 There was so much hope and joy in that moment knowing that God was doing something miraculous that we couldn’t even fathom.

 I’m here for it!